whiprandolph/bestseller/Part 2 - Why Are We So Lost/08 - Why Don't More People Stand Together.md

     As a result, the Haudenosaunee lived with an "almost unimaginable abundance... of nuts, berries, roots, and herbs... the rivers teemed with fish and the forest and its meadows abounded with game..."**

 4. _Achieving Peace by Standing for Justice_: When there is no justice, "peace" is actually submission.
-The Haudenosaunee's founders prioritized justice, saying that "if absolute justice was established in the world, peace would naturally follow."**
+The Haudenosaunee's founders prioritized justice, saying that "if absolute justice was established in the world, peace would naturally follow."
+They even prioritized justice over rigid rules, noting "the society was founded on concepts of moral justice, not statute law."**

 5. _Rejecting Private Property_: The traditional Haudenosaunee wisely rejected private property and emphasized sharing, believing that allowing private property would eventually destroy their culture.
-They wrote, "That idea (property) would produce slavery...[and] would destroy our culture, which requires that every individual live in service to the Spiritual Ways and The People."**
+They wrote, "That idea (property) would produce slavery...[and] would destroy our culture, which requires that every individual live in service to the Spiritual Ways and The People."
+They established the rule that "no one has a right to a greater share of the wealth of society than anyone else."**

+    Since the Haudenosaunee also avoided selfishness, they did not need to fear anybody mooching off others' hard work and generosity.**

 6. _Avoiding Conquering Other People_: They committed to never impose taxes or religion on anyone they defeated in war.
 While the Haudenosaunee were willing to keep fighting a war until the threat was fully addressed, adversaries could call for a cessation of hostilities at any time.
 The Haudenosaunee committed to never have a society where a few people ruled over the rest, even when they won the war and could be the rulers!